vladimirtudor22/QA_Selenium/readme.md

   - **Test 1: Share a Product:**
     - **Steps:**
       - Navigate to a product on Amazon.
-      - Share the product on a social network.
+      - Attempt to share the product on a social network.
     - **Expected Outcome:**
-      - The product should be shared successfully on the selected social network.
+      - The sharing feature should not be available without an account.
   - **Test 2: Recommend a Product:**
     - **Steps:**
       - Navigate to a product on Amazon.
-      - Recommend the product to a friend.
+      - Attempt to recommend the product to a friend.
     - **Expected Outcome:**
-      - The product should be recommended to the selected friend successfully.
+      - The recommendation feature should not be available without an account.
   - **Test 3: Social Media Integration:**
     - **Steps:**
-      - Log in to Amazon using social media credentials.
+      - Attempt to log in to Amazon using social media credentials (assuming no login is required).
       - Perform an action that integrates with a social media platform.
     - **Expected Outcome:**
-      - The action should integrate seamlessly with the connected social media platform.
+      - The action should not be possible without an account.
   - **Test 4: Like or Upvote a Product:**
     - **Steps:**
       - Navigate to a product on Amazon.
-      - Like or upvote the product.
+      - Attempt to like or upvote the product.
     - **Expected Outcome:**
-      - The product should receive a like or upvote.
+      - Liking or upvoting the product should not be possible without an account.
   - **Test 5: Comment on a Product:**
     - **Steps:**
       - Navigate to a product on Amazon.
-      - Comment on the product.
+      - Attempt to comment on the product.
     - **Expected Outcome:**
-      - The comment should be added successfully to the product.
+      - Commenting on the product should not be possible without an account.

 ### 8. Support and Assistance